Polkadot-Blockchain-Academy/pba-content/syllabus/4-Smart_Contracts/ContractsCompetition/Ink_Game_Intro_Slides.md

 [https://splash.use.ink](https://splash.use.ink)

 Notes:
-The next slides go over strategy.
+The next slides go over strategy. (maybe wait to to go through until you've played one game)

 ---